-As a result of a long standing agreement between each of the Gaelic Games Associations, any person vetted by for example by the GAA shall have their vetting outcome recognised by the LGFA, Camogie, Rounders and Handball and do not have to undertake additional vetting by either of these Associations.
+A long-standing agreement between each of the Gaelic Games Associations, any person vetted by, for example, the GAA will have their vetting outcome recognised by the LGFA, Camogie, Rounders, and Handball and will not have to undertake additional vetting by either of these Associations.
 A reciprocal arrangement exists between each of the Associations.